 Easy Mashed Potatoes with Cheese

 This year jazz up your Thanksgiving menu or Christmas dinner with an elevated version of everyone’s favorite mashed potatoes!
-This cheesy mashed potatoes recipe is always a hit and is sure to be a crowd-pleaser with your crew!
+This cheesy mashed potatoes recipe is always a hit, alongside my best twice baked potatoes and is sure to be a crowd-pleaser with your crew!

 This dish is a cross between my creamy mashed potatoes and my cheesy potatoes.
 They’re made by taking the extra step of adding delicious shredded cheese to the top and baking them as you would a casserole until the cheese is golden and melty.